sai198705/weather_app/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 3.1.4

+* Rails version - 7.1.4

+* Bootstrap Version - 5.x

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization

 * How to run the test suite
+  `bundle exec rspec`

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+	* Added one service file to fetch weather details from OpenWeatherMap